ivanzhovannik/ivanzhovannik/README.md

 ### Hi there 👋

+I am a data scientist currently focused on medical image analysis for radiation oncology.
+Previously, I had been working as a data analysis engineer in the fields of analytical spectroscopy and non-ionizing radiation biophysics :robot: :man_health_worker:

 <!--
 **ivanzhovannik/ivanzhovannik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.